Back to Know Your Rights

 What this guide covers

-What copyright protects in music
+What copyright protects in music and songs

 The difference between song and recording copyright